District & School-wide Implementation of

 Student Engagement & Leadership:

 Youth leadership is essential to successful school climate initiatives in schools.
-It is highly recommended to establish student-led groups or classes include students in collaborative decision-making and offer ample opportunities for students to design and take ownership of their learning experience.
+It is highly recommended to establish student-led groups or classes include students in collaborative decision-making and offer ample opportunities for students to design, take ownership of their learning experience, and participate in development of peer-led RP processes and activities.

 Family & Community Engagement & Leadership

 Family members and guardians play an integral role in the success of any climate initiative.
-Engaging parents and guardians as contributing members of the school community early results in a partnership between school/district and family community to co-create a positive and caring school environment to support the learning and wellness of the youth.
+Engaging parents and guardians as contributing members of the school community early in the implementation rollout results in a partnership between school/district and family community to co-create a positive and caring school environment to support the learning and wellness of the youth.
+Actions are taken to build authentic relationships, form partnerships and include parents in the process when higher levels behavior responses may be required.

 Assessment and Accountability: